 Our privacy statements disclose how we collect, share, and use customer information.
 We participate in annual risk and compliance audits to ensure our practices are consistent with our policies.
 We have a robust customer complaint process and use it to guide process improvements related to customer information security.
 Customers also provide feedback on their interactions with the bank.
 We have a wide array of resources to point customers to questions regarding the information we collect, why we collect it, and what we do with the information we collect from or about them through various digital platforms including our mobile app.

 Synovus Bank utilizes credit bureau data in underwriting activities.
 Use of this data is regulated under the Fair Credit Reporting Act and Regulation V on a uniform, nationwide basis, including credit reporting, prescreening, and sharing of information between affiliates and the use of credit data.
 The Fair and Accurate Credit Transactions Act, which amended the Fair Credit Reporting Act, permits states to enact identity theft laws that are not inconsistent with the conduct required by the provisions of that Act.
 We are also required to have an information security program to safeguard the confidentiality and security of customer information and to ensure proper disposal.
 Customers must be notified when unauthorized disclosure involves sensitive customer information that may be misused.

 Supply Chain Management

-As detailed in our Code of Business Conduct and Ethics for Suppliers, our values of corporate citizenship and sustainability extend to our partners and vendors, and we expect anyone doing business with us to uphold their own operations to applicable legal and regulatory standards with respect to human rights, ethics, health and safety and the environment.
+As detailed in our Code of Business Conduct and Ethics for Suppliers, our values of corporate citizenship and sustainability extend to our partners and vendors.
+We expect our suppliers and partners to comply fully with all applicable laws and regulations in the conduct of their business, especially concerning human rights, ethics, health and safety and the environment.